DCMA promotes employment possibilities to military spouses

 Army Lt.
-Gen. David Bassett, DCMA’s director, shared his thoughts on the initiative to highlight the benefits for military spouses and his agency's team of trusted professionals, who deliver value to America’s warfighters throughout the acquisition lifecycle.
+Gen. David Bassett, the DCMA’s director, shared his thoughts on the initiative to highlight the benefits for military spouses and the agency’s team of trusted professionals, who deliver value to America’s warfighters throughout the acquisition lifecycle.

+“It starts with deliberate outreach,” he said.
+“It’s about letting military spouses across the country and around the world know that DCMA is looking for their talent and skill within our agency.
+There is an opportunity to have a career that will follow them wherever they’re assigned.”

+“We ask an awful lot of our military spouses,” said Bassett.
+“We often ask them to sacrifice every time their spouse is relocated across an entire military career, and this gives a great opportunity for spouses to be part of an organization that can provide employment wherever their spouse is relocated — whether that’s a DCMA location near the base they’ve been relocated to, or potentially, a remote job they can take with them throughout their spouse’s military career.”

 |Date Taken: